Ever feel like dropping out of school and becoming a stripper?

 You’re not alone.

-It isn’t as absurd as you think, ladies and gentlemen.
+It isn’t as absurd as you think.

 While stripping as a profession is pretty controversial, it isn’t always as low and demeaning as we may initially think.